Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 • Save settings before proceeding.
 Odoo does not apply changes until saved.

 🚨Lots and Serial Numbers cannot be retroactively applied to existing stock.
 If you think you might need batch tracking in the future, enable it now.
-Adding it later requires re entering all affected inventory.

 Step 2: Configure Your Warehouse

 The warehouse record sits at the top of every stock movement.
 A clean warehouse setup means clean documents and clean reports.
-Get this right before you create any stock moves.

 Inventory → Configuration → Warehouses